calhist/mods_xml/README.md

 A spreadsheet template for cataloging digital objects.
 Column headers correspond to the OpenRefine templating code.

 ### openrefine_mods_template.xml
 OpenRefine templating code for exporting to MODS XML.
-Also includes a version tailored for the CHS Maps collection.
+Also includes a versions tailored for the CHS Maps and AV collections.

 ### mods2json.py
 Python script that attempts to parse MODS XML and output to JSON, which can then be imported into OpenRefine.
 Could certainly use some work, but it's functional.